keeto/creme/README.md

 Aside from `$computed` attributes, you can also have computed children for your elements.

-Aside from strings, `Element` instances and arrays, the `children` parameter element factories can also take in functions.
+Aside from strings, `CremeElement` instances and arrays, the `children` parameter element factories can also take in functions.
 These functions are similar to the functions for `$computed` properties, and are called during rendering time with the data that was passed with `patchInto`.

 ```js
 var greeting = creme.div(